HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 2/US01/01.requirements-engineering/US01-requirements.md

 * The map serves as the foundation for the entire simulation system, where cities, industries, and railway networks will be built.
 * The map needs to be created before any scenario can be associated with it.
+* A login is required prior to accessing the map creation interface.